maricard18/42-transcendence/transcendence.md

 ### After All
 - [ ] `Mandatory` ⚠ User cannot see unhandled error or warnings ⚠!
+- [ ] `Mandatory` Aren't any console.log or console.warn on the code?

 ## Tests Scenarios and Cases